khalid-hussain/shaheen/chap1.md

 put your curiosity to rest."
 Saying this he removed an arrow from his quiver, loaded it in the bow, aimed at the plank by a tree across the river and cried out, "Our honored guests would like to know how many falcons are present here at this moment.
 Attention!
 The plank is your target."
-As soon as Badr Bin Mughira's arrow flew out of his bow and pierced itself into the plank, arrows rained from all directions, filling-up the plank.
+As soon as Badr bin Mughira's arrow flew out of his bow and pierced itself into the plank, arrows rained from all directions, filling-up the plank.
 Leaves, sliced by the arrows, fell-off the trees.